GregoryBWilson/Election_Analysis/README.md

 The results did show that Diana DeGette was determined to have been the winner with an overwhelming 73.8% of the total votes counted.
 Unfortunately, based on the county data findings in section 2.2.1 it would not be possible to certify the results until such time a the county based missing ballet issue has been resolved.

+#### 2.2.3 Summary of Election Outcomes

+In summary this is what has been determined from the election data analyzed:

+- The total votes casted based on county either the candidate that was selected or the county in which the ballet came from was 369,711 confirming that the data has been validated.
+- The largest number of votes came from Denver county with 306, 055 votes accounting for 82.8% of all votes
+- The county vote count is verified by the fact that the total votes by county add to 369,711 and the percentages add to 100%
+- The largest vote count by candidate goes to Diana DeGette with 272,892 votes accounting for 73.8% of the votes
+- The candidate vote count is verified by the fact that the total votes by candidate add to 369,711 and the percentages add to 100%

 ### 2.3 Overview of Analysis
 #### What do we know?
 Elections are very important as they affect the future of all citizens and they therefore need to represent everyone who has casted a ballot: